kubernetes/enhancements/keps/sig-api-machinery/NNNN-crd-validation-defaulting-conversion-expressions/README.md

 The function library available to expressions can be augmented using [extension functions](https://github.com/google/cel-spec/blob/master/doc/langdef.md#extension-functions).

-TODO: we need to propose a list of functions to include.
+List of functions to include for the initial release:
+- Equality and Ordering
+- Regular Expressions
+- Some Standard Definitions

 Considerations:
 - The functions will become VERY difficult to change as this feature matures.
 We